abe-winter/automigrate/README.md

 * [ ] This hasn't been tested on a wide range of syntax (i.e. arrays / json)
 * [ ] Not sure if capitalized SQL keywords are supported (todo add tests)
 * [ ] Arbitrary whitespace changes can probably confuse the parser (todo add tests)
-* [ ] Need a way to test applied SQL against desired
+* [ ] Need a way to check live schema against desired to call out problems
+* [ ] undo, i.e. what would be 'down' in a typical migration tool.
+This may work out of the box (pass `HEAD...HEAD~1` instead of `HEAD~1...HEAD`), but needs tests
 * [ ] Anything that messes with the git history (like a rebase) is deeply confusing to this tool and will result in bad migrations.
 Workaround:
     - **warning**: this method only works if the rebase doesn't change migrations
     - figure out the new sha that corresponds to your last old sha -- most likely you can do a `git show $OLDSHA` and then look for that commit msg in `git log`